 One of the best ways to save money is to live with your parents.
-Food and shelter are provided, and you probably have Internet access as well.
-As someone who has been going over to my mom’s to print stuff out for the last three weeks, I know the pull of access to free services.
+Food and shelter are provided, and you probably have internet access as well.
+As someone who has been going over to my mom’s to print stuff out for the last three weeks, I know the seduction of access to free services.

-At some point in the next week or so, I have to buy a printer cartridge.
+At some point in the next week or so, though, I need to suck it up and buy a printer cartridge.
 And at some point in the near future, you need to move out of your parents’ house.
-Here are seven clues that time has arrived:

 1. You can afford your own place.

 It might require a little sacrifice on your part, but if you can afford your own place, it’s time to move out.
 Even if you need a roommate to help you afford your first place, it’s time to move out when you have the money to take care of your own needs.

 Research the local housing market.
 What are the rents?
 Look at estimated utilities.
 How much are groceries?
 If you are worried that you can’t afford all those costs, take your new budget for a test drive.
 Set aside what you’d pay for rent, utilities, and groceries in a savings account.
 If you can manage your budget with comfort for at least four months, you should definitely leave your parents’ house.

 Does it feel like every conversation you have with your parents devolves into an argument?
 As long as you live in someone else’s home, they feel they have the right to tell you how to do things.
 And they aren’t too far off.
 If you feel that you’re always arguing with your parents, it’s time to move out.
 Get that distance, and you might be surprised at how much your relationship with your parents improves.

 This sign is less about your ability to manage your money outside your parents’ home and more about the emotional situation.
 It’s all about preserving the most important relationships in your life.